khulnasoft/tracker/docs/docs/events/builtin/extra/container_remove.md

 Initially, it assesses whether the cgroup event pertains to the root directory of a terminating container.
-Subsequently, utilizing the `cgroup_id` - originating from the cgroup directory inode - it garners container-centric information, a capability augmented by tracee interactions with runtime daemons.
+Subsequently, utilizing the `cgroup_id` - originating from the cgroup directory inode - it garners container-centric information, a capability augmented by tracker interactions with runtime daemons.

 ## Example Use Case